TamasNeumer/Ph03nix-InterviewPrep/Java/OCP/4_FunctionalProgramming.md

 - The `Collectors.joining()` function joins the stream elements to a string, or (if specified explicitly) does so using the default delimiter.
 - If no terminal operation is specified the stream never executes.
 Hence `System.out.println(stream.limit(2).map(x -> x + "2"));` prints something like `java.util.stream.ReferencePipeline$3@4517d9a3`
 - `noneMatch(predicate)` terminates if the predicate evaluates to `false`.
 In this case the function returns `false`.
 Given an infinite stream and a predicate that always evaluates to true it hangs.
 - Watch out!
-Trying to reuse a stream will result in a RuntimeException!!!
+Trying to reuse a stream will result in a `RuntimeException`!!!
 - `sum()` is a terminal reduction operation, however it is **only available** in the primitive streams, but not in the default `Stream` class.
-- The `sum()` method returns an int rather than an OptionalInt because the sum of an empty list is zero.
+- The `sum()` method returns an `int` rather than an `OptionalInt` because the sum of an empty list is zero.
 - The `average()` method returns an `OptionalDouble`, (even in an `IntStream`) because the average can be a fractal.
 - `ds.mapToInt(x -> x);` - converting a double to int this way would require an explicit cast in the lambda!
 - Partitions only give `Boolean` as key.